erikpeyronson/qmk_firmware/keyboards/handwired/erikpeyronson/erkbd/readme.md

 *A short description of the keyboard/project*

 * Keyboard Maintainer: [Erik Peyronson](https://github.com/erikpeyronson)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: rp2040 zero, 3d printer (i used stock creality ender 3v3 ke with default settings)
 * Hardware Availability: *Links to where you can find this hardware*

 Make example for this keyboard (after setting up your build environment):